tytydraco/yessleep/out/Three_years_ago_I_was_murdered_at_my_best_friends_wedding_Now_Im_hunting_that_bitch_down_Before_her_family_find_me_first.md

 The shock of it was enough to send me backwards, tumbling, before my head hit concrete with a meaty smack, stars dancing in my eyes.
 No, not stars.
 Astrid.

-Through fathered vision, I saw the two of them, their eloping hands, their kiss under a suddenly startlingly bright moon, as I slowly bled out.
+Through feathered vision, I saw the two of them, their eloping hands, their kiss under a suddenly startlingly bright moon, as I slowly bled out.
 When they were pulling away, a darkness I had never seen before swirled in my best friend’s eyes, when she dropped down next to me.

 My blood was ruining her dress when she lifted me onto her lap, her warm hands sifting through my hair.